 Traveling in Italy is simple and enjoyable when you know and understand your options.
 An extensive rail system with both high speed and local trains makes it easy to travel between the big cities as well as to most small towns.
 Another way to get around is by taking the bus.
 Each region has its own bus line that works within specific cities for local transport as well as connects town and big urban centers.
 Click Here to reserve your Train Ticket!

 The birthplace of the Renaissance and home to many famed artists and poets, Florence is a stone’s throw away from Perugia and makes a great day trip or even a weekend stay.
 Besides the Uffizi Gallery, the Academia, and the Bargello art museums, Florence is surrounded by beautiful Tuscan countryside.
 The city is only two hours away by train, but can also be reached by bus or by car.
-Don’t miss Brunelleschi’s magnificent dome on the main cathedral, Ghiberti’s Baptistery doors, or even just a stroll along the Arno.
+Do not miss Brunelleschi’s magnificent dome on the main cathedral, Ghiberti’s Baptistery doors, or even just a stroll along the Arno.

 What can be said about the nation’s capital other than that it is a fabulously vivacious city with over 60% of Italy’s art treasures, home to the Vatican City, and is one of the most visited capitals in the world?
 There is no off-season in Rome, but it is certainly more crowded in the summer months.
 Worth seeing are: the Colosseum, the Pantheon, the Trevi fountain and, of course, the Vatican.
 With a good map, you can cover a lot in a day, but Rome is a world of its own and needs time to be enjoyed!

 An all-time favorite of poets, bohemian travelers, lovers, and just about every tourist who comes through Italy these days, Venice never ceases to please the crowds.
 It is a spectacular city in just about every season, with its narrow water-ways, gondolas, and bustling markets.
-Venice is fascinating whether it is during winter when the fog rolls in off the Adriatic, or during the hottest months when the streets fill not only with pigeons but also many many tourists.
+Venice is fascinating whether it is during winter, when the fog rolls in off the Adriatic, or during the hottest months, when the streets fill not only with pigeons, but also many many tourists.

-Cinque Terre (literally meaning “the five lands” or “five towns”) becomes a more popular destination every year, both for visitors to Italy and the locals themselves, and has recently been dubbed “the Italian Riviera.”
+Cinque Terre (literally meaning “the five lands” or “five towns”) becomes a more popular destination every year, both for visitors to Italy and the locals themselves, and has recently been dubbed “the Italian Riviera”.
 Found on the Ligurian coast, these delightful little towns are better reached by train, as there are few roads that lead into the residential areas.
 The villages literally cascade down the cliff faces, making it impossible to construct anything other than staircases and winding alleys.
 There is a great trail that connects all five towns, offering spectacular vistas over the Mediterranean, as well as the possibility of swimming, boating, and biking in the warmer months.
 It’s a bit of a haul from Perugia (6 hours by train) and is recommended as a weekend trip.
-During the high season, it can be difficult to find inexpensive accommodation – try a neighboring town, Levanto, for a place to stay (some have ventured to call it the “sixth cinque terre”).
+During the high season, it can be difficult to find inexpensive accommodation – try a neighboring town, Levanto, for a place to stay (some have ventured to even call it the “sixth cinque terre”).

 Ravenna is not often the first place that comes to minds of travelers in Italy since it is a little more difficult to reach because it does not lie on the main train routes.
 It was of great historic importance to the Romans, as it was the capital of the Western Empire in 402 AD and one of the main ports on the Adriatic.
 Ravenna spent much of its history looking to the East; its greatest art treasures show how much the Byzantines affected the city.
 Ravenna is probably most known for its mosaics, which are undoubtedly the finest in Western art.

 Also known as Paradise on Earth, the island of Capri is a long-time hang out of the rich and famous.
-It is found 25km off the cost of Naples and is famed as one of the most beautiful visitor destinations in Italy.
+It is found 25 km off the cost of Naples and is famed as one of the most beautiful visitor destinations in Italy.
 It is easy to get to, but in the summer months tourists swarm the island, which takes away from its charm and “small-town” feel.
 It also means that food and accommodations are exorbitantly more expensive than you would find on the mainland.
 For that reason, many find it convenient to combine a trip to Capri with a visit to Naples, Sorrento, or near-by Pompeii, using the mainland as a base to explore other areas.
 Not to be missed on the island are the whitewashed towns of Capri, Anacapri, the famed Faraglioni rock formations, and Villa Jovis.

 Italy’s fashion capital is a bustling urban center in the country’s north, not far from beautiful Lake Como, the Alps, not to mention the French, Swiss, and Austrian boarders.
 Apart from great shopping, there are noteworthy attractions in Milan such as their 15th century gothic Duomo, the impressive Sforza Castle, and the Pinacoteca in Brera Art gallery.
 For Da Vinci fans, Leonardo spent over 20 years in Milan where he painted the famous and awe inspiring “Last Supper”.
 The 15×30 foot painting can be found in the refectory of the convent of Santa Maria delle Grazie – a must see for all who visit Milan.
 It is, however, a five-hour train trip from Perugia, and is not recommended as a day trip.